 top of page

 External beam radiation can be used to treat large areas of the body.
 It also can treat more than one area, such as the main tumor and nearby lymph nodes.
 External radiation is usually given daily over several weeks.
 It’s given in an outpatient clinic or treatment center, so you don’t have to stay in the hospital.
-The radiation is aimed at the cancer, but in most cases it affects the normal tissue it passes through on its way into and out of the body.

 It is a common cancer treatment that uses high doses of radiation to destroy cancer cells and shrink tumors.